-A learning disability is a reduced intellectual ability and difficulty with everyday activities - for example household tasks, socialising or managing money - which affects someone for their whole life.
+A learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. is a reduced intellectual ability and difficulty with everyday activities - for example household tasks, socialising or managing money - which affects someone for their whole life.

 People with a learning disability ten to take longer to learn and may need support to develop new skills, understand complicated information and interact with other people.